andorsk/web5-tabata-timer/README.md

 - [x] Fix Build
 - [x] Fix Pause/Play
 - [x] Fix Inputs For Form
+- [ ] Fix component size for steps on Play View
 - [ ] Show running workout on top of home and allow you to re-enter it.
 - [ ] Backup/Sync